WayhomeUK/random-price-index-service/README.md

 ==========================

-This is a test for people applying to the company with a mind to get involved with our technical infrastucture (Devops, Secops, SRE, Backend Dev, Data engineer etc).
+This is a test for people applying to the company with a mind to get involved with our technical infrastructure (Devops, Secops, SRE, Backend Dev, Data engineer etc).

 Take as long as you need or you think is reasonable.
 You don't need to